XiaoMi/galaxy-sdk-python/README.md

 # Galaxy SDK for Python

-This is XiaoMi Galaxy SDS SDK for python, which allows Python developers to write software that makes use of XiaoMi Galaxy SDS.
+This is XiaoMi Galaxy SDK for python, which allows Python developers to write software that makes use of XiaoMi Galaxy [EMR/SDS/FDS/EMQ].

 ## Installing